risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshooting.md

 The logs of RisingWave are outputted to `stdout` by default.
 If you are deploying RisingWave via our official Kubernetes operator, you can view them via the `kubectl logs` command.

-We recommend that you deploy a dedicated logging system, such as Loki or Elasticsearch.
+We recommend that you deploy a dedicated logging system, such as [Grafana Loki](https://grafana.com/oss/loki/) or [Elasticsearch](https://www.elastic.co/elasticsearch).

 ## Leverage system catalogs